 Galvatron chuckled, sharing his second's thought: Scourge was in no way reliable.

 "Perfect, you can take your leave, and if you want, your day," Galvatron concluded, pointing at the exit door.
 "Keep your comm.-link open, anyway, just in case of emergency."

 Cyclonus bowed deeply and left without further words.
 Once he was alone, Galvatron opened his comm.-link with his elder brother, but only statics echoed in his audios.

 "Brother, I know you are listening to me!
-Stop shagging your bird and open your comm.-link', slag it!" he growled.
+Stop to shag your bird, and open your comm.-link', slag it!" he growled.

 This could have been a pleasant day for Cyclonus.
-Despite his temporary suspension, Galvatron was rather in a good mood.
-He was allowed to take a day off, and besides, there was no enemy attack on the way.
+Despite his temporary suspension, his master was rather in a good mood.
+The air commander was allowed to take a day off, and besides, there was no enemy attack on the way.
 Life seemed cheerful for a change, but… no, he had to find himself staring at those two yellow optics, with the edge of a sword dangerously pressing on his main energon supply pipe on his throat, and the femme's hand tracing lasciviously his cockpit.

-"Nightbird, get out of my way!" he hissed.
+"Nightbird, get out of my way!"
+Cyclonus hissed.

 "Why would I, my dear warrior?" she replied seductively.
 "I have a revenge to take on you!"

 She hardly finished her sentence when she removed her blade from Cyclonus' neck and tried to strike him right in the head.
 The Decepticon was a too fine soldier to be taken aback by such a gross maneuver and blocked easily the blow by grabbing Nightbird's wrist, stopping the blade a few inches from his face.